KieranPritchard/KieranPritchard/README.md

   <h3>📚 About Me:</h3>

-  - 👀 I’m interested in ...
+  - 🧰 I'm currently working on getting all my code projects from the last year on here.
-  - 🌱 I’m currently learning generative A.I, SQL, and digital forensics.
+  - 🌱 I’m currently learning: Generative A.I, SQL, and Digital forensics.
   - 📫 How you can reach me: sorry to say but you cant at the moment but in time you will.

 </div>